Gil G. Noam, EdD

-To further this work, Dr. Noam created The PEAR Institute: Partnerships in Education and Resilience, a translational center housed at McLean Hospital that connects developmental and resiliency research to educational practice and works directly with practitioners to inform future research.
-The PEAR Institute has collaborated with and been recognized by many national organizations such as City Year, Boys and Girls Clubs of America, Y USA, Outward Bound, Student Conservation Association, and many school districts.
+To further this work, Dr. Noam created Partnerships in Education and Resilience (PEAR), a translational center that connects developmental and resiliency research to educational practice and works directly with practitioners to inform future research.
+PEAR has collaborated with and been recognized by many national organizations such as City Year, Boys and Girls Clubs of America, Y USA, Outward Bound, Student Conservation Association, and many school districts.
 It is regarded as an exemplary example of translational research.

 Dr. Noam developed a developmental process theory, also known as the Clover Model, to help educators and clinicians better understand child development and the social-emotional needs of youth.
-This model is used as the basis of many of the assessments and programs at The PEAR Institute.
 To support the Clover Model, Dr. Noam and his team developed a series of tools, which includes the Holistic Student Assessment (HSA).
-A self-report tool that helps practitioners detect potential psychiatric problems in youth before clinical interventions are required, HSA is used widely in school and out-of-school-time programs across the US and internationally.
+A self-report tool that helps practitioners detect potential psychiatric problems in youth before clinical interventions are required, HSA is used widely in school and out-of-school-time programs across the U.S. and internationally.
 To date, nearly 100,000 youth have taken the HSA.
 Based on this large data set, the HSA has national norms that allow practitioners to compare cohorts of youth with others in the same age band and gender.

 The Clover Model is also the basis for Dr. Noam’s development, testing, and research of group interventions for students.
 These interventions focus on secondary prevention and target individuals with subclinical problems that have the potential to develop into disorders.

-Future work for Dr. Noam and The PEAR Institute includes shifting towards the intersection of technology and psychiatry, and exploring and creating early warning systems as well as classifications of risk and resilience in large populations.
+Future work for Dr. Noam includes shifting towards the intersection of technology and psychiatry, and exploring and creating early warning systems as well as classifications of risk and resilience in large populations.

 - Patricia J. Allen, PhD, Senior Manager of Research and Evaluation